Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/footer.md

 ## How it works

+{{< callout warning >}}
+Be careful, the footer component is based on navbar component.
+Please import the corresponding css if this is not the case.
+{{< /callout >}}

 The footer is basically a `<footer>` tag with a `.bg-dark` class.
-It comes with 5 ready to use bars which should be arranged vertically in the following order:
+It comes with 5 ready to use fully responsive bars which should be arranged vertically in the following order:
 - Title with content bar
 - Follow us bar
 - Navigation bar